 The ecoegg Laundry Egg replaces both traditional laundry detergent and fabric conditioner.
-Simply pops in the washing machine drum with your clothes and let it do its work.
+Simply pop it in the washing machine drum with your clothes and let it do its work.
 But, how do these funny little mineral pellets actually clean our laundry we hear you ask….
 Let us explain!

-The white mineral pellets are made up of biodegradable surfactants, stabilisers, builders and binders.
+The white mineral pellets are made up of biodegradable surfactants, stabilizers, builders, and binders.
 These are the pellets that do most of the actual cleaning.
-The dark grey mineral pellets are tourmaline.
+The dark gray mineral pellets are tourmaline.
 These help to do the softening of the laundry.
-Together, they work to clean your laundry for optimum results. .
-In addition, the physical mechanic of the egg case is another factor that helps to remove dirt from your clothes too, much like a traditional hard bar of soap (or even a stone) would have done.
+Together, they work to clean your laundry for optimum results.
+In addition, the physical mechanics of the egg case are another factor that helps to remove dirt from your clothes too, much like a traditional hard bar of soap (or even a stone) would have done.
 Here’s an interesting article which explains more about the history of laundry.

 The surfactants in the laundry pellets lift away dirt from the fabrics because one end of the surfactant molecule is attracted to water, while the other end is attracted to dirt and grease.

 These surfactant molecules help water to take hold of the dirt and grease, break it up and wash it away.